Stochastic synaptic dynamics under learning: Stochastic synaptic dynamics

 \section{Stochastic synaptic dynamics}

 The dynamics of a synaptic weight $w$, \prettyref{eq:model_general}, is stochastic due to the randomness of $\eta$ and $x$.
-Trajectories of $w$ can be obtained in simulations, for instance, for the window function \prettyref{eq:plasticity_kernel}, one has to integrate both stochastic equations, \prettyref{eq:model_exp_local} and \prettyref{eq:lif}.
+Trajectories of $w$ can be obtained in simulations, for instance, for the window function \prettyref{eq:plasticity_kernel}, one has to integrate both stochastic equations, Eqs. \eqref{eq:model_exp_local} and \eqref{eq:lif}.
 The synaptic weight performs a jump process \prettyref{fig:single_synapse_full}(a1): with each new pre- or post-synaptic spike, a new set of spike pairs is formed that leads to a finite jump, and between jumps the weight is constant.
 In this section, we develop a simplified description in terms of a Langevin equation and use it to calculate the transient mean and the variance of an ensemble of synapses.

 The rate of change of synaptic weight is given by \prettyref{eq:model_general}.
 Assuming that the amplitudes $\kappa$ are sufficiently small and the rate of spike pairs sufficiently high, $\dot{w}$ can be approximated by a white Gaussian process.
 This leads to a Langevin equation